 - Attach the document to your email and hit send

-If you’re reading this, you now know how to sign any document digitally.
-This will help you and your organization save considerable time, effort, and money.
+If you’re reading this, you know how to electronically sign any document.
+This will help you and your organization save time, effort, and money.
 Your document workflow will be much more efficient, increasing operational efficiency across all departments.

-To quickly rehash, we outlined a three-step process that will help you sign any and all potential documents.
+To quickly rehash, we outlined a three-step process to help you sign any and all potential documents.
 These include: